HugoKoot/CHIPsummary2/README.md

 ## Quick Start
 For a quick start with default settings, just navigate to the root folder and use `./chip.sh start`.
-You may access the front end at `http://localhost:9000`.
+You may access the front end at `http://localhost:9000` if you are running the rp-hugokoot-frontend-chatsummary as a frontend module you access the frontend at `http://localhost:9002`.

 ## Architecture Overview
 The system works with the notion of "core" modules, and "non-core" modules.
 There are five different types of core modules: